A Trustworthiness Score to Evaluate DNN Predictions: Experimentation Setup

+We used the application of person detection using DNN to advocate our method in both identifying trustworthy predictions and detecting suspicious frames.
+The effectiveness of trustworthiness detection in predictions using the trustworthiness score (TS) method is evaluated against model confidence (MC) as our baseline.
+The baseline for assessing the effectiveness of the suspiciousness score (SS) in detecting suspicious frames is also evaluated against MC.
+For SS case, the baseline considers a frame to be suspicious if the main classifier outputs predictions with model confidence below the $MC_T$.
+In the rest of this section we discuss further details for our experimentation setup.
+Code is available at this repository: \url{https://github.com/Abanoub-G/TrustworthinessScore}

-\subsection{Main Classifier}
+\subsubsection{Main Classifier}

-For any given application, the \textit{main classifier} is the CNN responsible for detecting the object of interest, in this case study the object of interest is a person.
-A YOLO ~\cite{Redmon2015} object detector pre-trained on the COCO dataset~\cite{COCO_dataset} was chosen to act as the main classifier in our case study.
+For any given application, the \textit{main classifier} is the DNN responsible for detecting the object of interest, in this case study the object of interest is a person.
+A YOLO~\cite{Redmon2015} object detector pre-trained on the COCO dataset~\cite{COCO_dataset} was chosen to act as the main classifier in our case study.
 The choice of using YOLO as the main classifier was based on its growing utilisation and popularity in the machine learning community.
 In addition, to the simplicity provided in its integration via PyTorch and the documentation availability through GitHub~\cite{Jocher_YOLOv5_by_Ultralytics_2020}.
+The YOLO object detector outputs a label, bounding box and model confidence for the detected objects.
+The bounding box can conveniently serve as the explanation to the prediction, whilst the model confidence provides the baseline to evaluate the effectiveness of the trustworthiness score.